-It’s been a long time since I’ve cooked with whole wheat couscous (such as this one).
+It’s been a long time since I’ve cooked with whole wheat couscous.
 I think I got stuck in the quinoa/barley/farro hole.
 Not that I mind.
 But sometimes you need to climb out and rummage through the random grain bins in your pantry.

 Whole wheat couscous, which is technically a pasta, takes about 5 minutes to cook.
 That’s music to my ears now that dinner prep time is squeezed between homework, soccer practices and Kung-fu classes.

 I made this side dish as simple as possible.
 A drizzle of olive oil and a squeeze of lemon juice are tossed with the cooked couscous, chopped nectarine, green onions and toasted almonds.
 Nutty, tangy and sweet.